cinnData/MLearning/2. Introduction to Python/README.md

 `mylist = ['Messi', 'Cristiano', 'Neymar', 'Coutinho']`

-An element of a list (or a tuple) is extracted indicating its place between square brackets.
+An element of a list is extracted indicating its place between square brackets.
 For instance, `mylist[1]` would extract `'Cristiano'` (in Python we start at zero).
 To extract a sublist with several consecutive terms, we indicate the corresponding range.
 For instance, `mylist[1:3]` extracts the sublist `['Cristiano', 'Neymar']` (in Python, the left limit is included but the right limit is not).

 A **tuple** is like a list, represented with parentheses instead of square brackets: